By Ankit SinghReviewed by Susha Cheriyedath, M.Sc.Oct 31 2024

 Microstructural Improvements for Stability

-Nano-silica, widely used in concrete, fills the microscopic gaps between cement particles, reducing porosity and increasing compressive strength.
-Carbon nanotubes further improve concrete’s tensile strength, allowing structures to withstand heavy loads and adverse environmental conditions.
-It offers higher durability, and better load-bearing capacity, and are particularly effective in high-traffic and load-intensive structures.1,2
+Nano-silica, widely used in concrete, fills microscopic gaps between cement particles, producing a dense, durable material with high compressive strength.
+Carbon nanotubes further enhance concrete’s tensile strength, enabling it to endure heavy loads and withstand harsh conditions.
+These enhancements are particularly valuable in high-traffic areas where load-bearing capacity and longevity are critical.1,2

 Self-Healing Capabilities